Fairy Garden Plants

 Calendula - A hardy flower and plant that attracts fairies into your garden.

-Roses - A fairy garden staple, these fragrant blooms are a favorite of fairies and magical creatures of all sorts.
+Roses - A fairy garden staple, these fragrant blooms are a favorite of fairies and magical creatures.

 Did you know color can play a roll in enchanting your garden and bringing luck and prosperity?